saucer-man/saucerframe/README.md

                         num of concurrent, default 100

 Script:
-  Choice script you want to use
+  Those options decide which script to load

   -s SCRIPT_NAME, --script SCRIPT_NAME
                         load script by name (-s jboss-rce) --show                show available script names in ./script/ and exit

 Target:
-  At least one of these optionshas to be provided to define the target(s)
+  Those options can be used to load targets

   -iU TARGET            scan a single target (e.g. www.wooyun.org) -iF FILE              load targets from targetFile (e.g. wooyun_domain.txt)